Serving the historically underserved

-The Housing Justice Program (formerly Project 100) is one of DWC’s newest programs, launched in October 2019 in coordination with the Los Angeles Office of the Mayor, the Los Angeles Homeless Services Authority (LAHSA), Enterprise Community Partners, and other homeless service sector partners.
+The Housing Justice Program (piloted as Project 100) is one of DWC’s newest programs, launched in October 2019 in coordination with the Los Angeles Office of the Mayor, the Los Angeles Homeless Services Authority (LAHSA), Enterprise Community Partners, and other homeless service sector partners.

 This innovative program aims to provide culturally responsive services to 100 unhoused women living in Skid Row, who have experienced long-term homelessness and have been historically underserved by traditional housing programs.
 Women housed through the Housing Justice Program have access to a variety of wrap-around supportive services, including: